DonMatraca/nitrado_api/README.md

-# Nitrado API
+# Nitrado DayZ API

-Python module for easily interacting with the Nitrado API, allowing game server management and common operations like whitelist management, event configuration, file validation, and more.
+Python module for easily interacting with the Nitrado API (DayZ gameserver oriented), allowing game server management and common operations like whitelist management, event configuration, file validation, and more.

 ## Features